mxcube/mxcubecore/docs/source/dev/queue.md

 On a technical level, there is a tight coupling between the `QueueEntry` base class and a Qt view object that makes the creation of the `QueueEntry` object slightly different between the two user interfaces (Qt and Web).
 To handle the tight coupling to Qt, a `Mock` object is used in the web version instead of a Qt View.
 The Qt interface can access the view directly via a reference, something that is impossible in the Web interface.
 Because the view and the `QueueEntry` do not execute in the same process, updates to the view in the web version are instead done through signals passed over websockets to the client.

 ## Execution
+As mentioned above, the execution order is depth first, so that all the children of a node are executed before the node's siblings.
+Each node has a `execute` method that defines its main logic and `pre_execute` and `post_execute`.

+A queue entry has a state internally called `status` that indicates the state of execution; the state can be one of ["SUCCESS", "WARNING", "FAILED", "SKIPPED", "RUNNING", "NOT_EXECUTED"].

+ - `SUCCESS`: The item was executed successfully, indicated with a green color in the UI
+ - `WARNING`: The item was executed successfully, but there was a problem with, for instance, processing.
+For example, a characterization that finishes without a collection plan or a collection without diffraction.
+Warning is indicated in yellow in the UI
+ - `FAILED`: The execution failed, indicated with red in the UI
+ - `SKIPPED`: Item was skipped, indicated with red in the UI
+ - `RUNNING`: Item is currently being executed, indicated with blue in the UI
+ - `NOT_EXECUTED`: Item has not yet been executed; the default item color is gray.

+While running the queue, it emits a set of signals/events via `self.emit`.
+The signals are:

+- queue_entry_execute_finished: When a queue entry finishes execution for any given reason, the queue entry in question and one of the strings (Failed, Successful, Skipped or Aborted) are passed with the signal.
+- queue_stopped: When the queue was stopped
+- queue_paused: When the queue was/is paused

+The exception `QueueSkippEntryException` can be raised at any time to skip to the next entry in the queue.
+Raising QueueSkippEntryException` will skip to the next entry at the same level as the current node, meaning that all child nodes will be skipped as well.
+The status of the skipped queue entry will be set to `SKIPPED` and `queue_entry_execute_finished` will be emitted with `Skipped`

+Aborting the execution of the queue is done by raising `QueueAbortedException`.
+The status of the queue entry will be "FAILED" and `queue_entry_execute_finished` will be emitted with `Aborted`.
+The exception is re-raised after being handled.

+The exception `QueueExecutionException` can be raised to handle an error and skip to the next entry.
+The status of the skipped queue entry will be set to `FAILED` and `queue_entry_execute_finished` will be emitted with `Failed`.
+The difference between `QueueSkippEntryException` is that the status is set to `Failed` instead of skipped.

+Any other exception that occurs during queue entry execution will be handled in the `handle_exception` method of the executing entry, and the queue will be stopped.

+## Dynamically loaded queue entries
+After some years of use, the developer community has found that some aspects of the queue can be improved.
+The queue was originally designed with a certain degree of flexibility in mind; it was thought that the queue was going to need to be extended with new collection protocols occasionally, but that  that the number of protocols would remain quite limited.
+Furthermore, the model layer `QueueModel` objects were designed as pure data-carrying objects with the intent that these objects could be instantiated from serialized data passed over an RPC protocol.
+The `QueueModel` objects were also originally designed to run on Python 2.4 (that was used at the time) and had no real support for typing these data-carrying objects.
+The Python dictionary data structure is often used to pass the data to various parts of the application.
+An approach that was adapted partly because the dictionary structure is simple to serialize to a string, but also because the already existing collection routines were already using dictionaries to pass data internally.

+A new kind of "dynamic" queue entry that can be  loaded  on demand has been introduced to solve some of these limitations.
+The new queue entry has the following properties:

+- Can be self-contained within a single Python file, defining the collection protocol
+- Can be loaded on demand by
+- The data model is defined by a schema, via Python type hints
+- The data model only contains data
+- The data model and its schema are JSON-serializable

+The new system makes it very easy to add a new collection protocol by simply adding a Python file in a certain directory (the `site_entry_path`) that is scanned when the application starts.
+The data model is also better defined and, to a certain extent, self-documenting.
+The data and the schema can easily be passed over a message queue protocol, or RPC solution.
+The user interface for the collection protocols can, in many cases, be automatically generated via the schema.
+Making it possible to add a new collection protocol without updating the user interface.

+### Creating a "dynamic" queue entry